NeurJSCC Enabled Semantic Communications: Paradigms, Applications, and Potentials: Paradigms of NeurJSCC

-Although ISC methods have been successful in transmitting continuous signal especially for some emerging data, one of the fundamental challenges is their inability to scale to complex signals due to the limited approximation ability of neural fields.
-To tackle this, we need a suitable \emph{explicit prior} indicating the signal local feature, which can enhance the signal reconstruction.
-As the evolved version of ISC, this class of HSC techniques still depend on INR as the primary functionality whilst integrating feature embeddings as conditions.
-As shown in Fig. \ref{Fig2}, unlike the conventional non-feature aided neural fields that embed coordinates with a fixed neural function such as positional Fourier embeddings, our upgraded neural fields in HSC determine the output quantities $\boldsymbol{q}$ using the coordinate $\boldsymbol{x}$ and the \emph{latent feature} variable $\boldsymbol{z}$, i.e., $\boldsymbol{q} = f_{\boldsymbol{\theta}}(\boldsymbol{x},\boldsymbol{z})$.
+Although implicit NeurJSCC has been successful in transmitting continuous signal especially for some emerging data, one of the fundamental challenges is their inability to scale to complex signals due to the limited approximation ability of neural fields.
+To tackle this, we need a suitable \emph{implicit prior} indicating the signal local feature, which can enhance the signal reconstruction.
+As an evolved version of implicit NeurJSCC, this class of hybrid NeurJSCC techniques still depend on INR as the primary functionality whilst integrating feature embeddings as conditions.
+As shown in Fig. \ref{Fig2}, unlike the conventional non-feature aided neural fields that embed coordinates with a fixed neural function such as positional Fourier embeddings, our upgraded neural fields in hybrid NeurJSCC determine the output quantities $\boldsymbol{q}$ using the coordinate $\boldsymbol{x}$ and the \emph{latent feature} variable $\boldsymbol{z}$, i.e., $\boldsymbol{q} = f_{\boldsymbol{\theta}}(\boldsymbol{x},\boldsymbol{z})$.
 This \emph{conditional neural field} lets us vary the field agilely by varying the latent variable, which releases the signal representation complexity in part away from the implicit neural field function into the explicit latent variable.

-The critical latent variables $\boldsymbol{z}$ in HSC could be samples from arbitrary distribution or semantic labels indicating the object and scene properties.
-For example, when we want to transmit a 3D car object via HSC, by conditioning the neural field on semantic labels describing the shape and appearance of this car, we can synthesis the car with free view at the receiver.
+The critical latent variables $\boldsymbol{z}$ in hybrid NeurJSCC could be samples from arbitrary distribution or semantic labels indicating the object and scene properties.
+For example, when we want to transmit a 3D car object via hybrid NeurJSCC, by conditioning the neural field on semantic labels describing the shape and appearance of this car, we can synthesis the car with free view at the receiver.
 If the latent variables $\boldsymbol{z}$ are defined on a smooth semantic space, they can be interpolated and edited \cite{xie2022neural}.
 We then discuss useful techniques about how to generate the latent variables $\boldsymbol{z}$.